csg-org/CompactConnect/backend/compact-connect/README.md

   including the Code Star connection you just had created to match the identifiers for your actual accounts and resources.
-- Optional: If a Slack integration is desired for operational support, have someone with permission to install Slack apps in your workspace and Admin access to each of the Test and Prod accounts log into the Test AWS account and go to the Chatbot service.
+- Optional: If a Slack integration is desired for operational support, have someone with permission to install Slack apps in your workspace and Admin access to each of the Test, Prod, and Deploy accounts log into the Test AWS account and go to the Chatbot service.
 Select 'Slack' under the **Configure a chat client** box and click **Configure client**, then follow the Slack authorization prompts.
 This will authorize AWS to integrate with the channels you identify in your `cdk.context.json` file.
-Repeat this process for the Prod account as well.
-Update the `notifications.slack` section of the `cdk.context.json` file with the details for your Slack workspace and channels.
-If you opt not to integrate with Slack, remove the `slack` field from the file.
+Repeat this process for the Prod and Deploy accounts as well.
+Update the `notifications.slack` sections of the `cdk.context.json` file with the details for your Slack workspace and channels.
+  If you opt not to integrate with Slack, remove the `slack` fields from the file.
 - With the [aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), set up your local machine to authenticate against the Deploy account as an administrator.
 - Run the `bin/put_ssm_context.sh` script to push relevant content from your `cdk.context.json` script into an SSM